- Shopping Tools

 It is an agreement between you and the provider, who promises to pay for specified repairs of mechanical failures during the agreement term (less a deductible, if any).
 It may also be referred to as an extended warranty or vehicle service agreement.
 Here are some key definitions to help you when selecting a plan:

 3. Do I really need an extended service agreement?

 An extended service agreement is an important option.
 With the high technology built into today’s cars, repair costs have risen dramatically and will continue to do so.
 With just one major after-warranty repair, the agreement could easily pay for itself.
 Subaru is proud of its reputation for reliability and superior engineering.
 However, anything mechanical could eventually require repairs.

 4. Is there any benefit to taking advantage of an extended service agreement opportunity while a car is still under warranty?

 As with any product, service agreements are subject to inflationary price increases.
 By purchasing one now, you can lock in at today’s cost.
 In addition, if you take advantage of Subaru Added Security at the time of vehicle purchase, you can include the cost in your monthly finance or lease payment.
 Plus, you may be entitled to benefits in addition to the basic factory warranty, such as car rental, lodging and meal reimbursement for warranty repairs required when you are traveling.
-Your plan can even include emergency roadside service for a jump-start, gasoline delivery, tire change, locksmith service, road hazard tire protection and lost key retrieval.
+Your plan can even include emergency roadside service for a jump-start, gasoline delivery, tire change, locksmith service and lost key retrieval.
 It can also include computerized trip routing for up to 7 years.

 5. Why is a Subaru-backed extended service agreement the best choice?